-A link to digital collections provided by the State Library of North Carolina is also on the NCC library web page.
-BioOne and JSTOR in the Reference section are valuable research collections.
-Access to some State Library digital collections require a State Library Card.
-Follow instructions for applying online and a card will be mailed to you.
+More digital resources, such as BioOne and JSTOR, are provided by the State Library of North Carolina (SLNC).
+Look for the SLNC link on the NCC Library web page.
+Access to some SLNC digital resources requires a SLNC card.
+Follow instructions for applying online and a SLNC card will be mailed to you.
+A few SLNC digital resources are only available from within the Government and Heritage Library in Raleigh.

-The library's film collection in DVD format supplements classroom learning and promotes recreational enrichment.
-The collection emphasis is on films that support NCC programs, films based or inspired by books, and award winning films.
-Access to the Films on Demand Video Collection in NC LIVE is available from the library web page.
-This streaming online video collection includes instructional and vocational training, business and economics, health and medicine, humanities and social sciences, science and mathematics, travel, fitness programs, home improvement, popular music performances, award winning documentaries, interviews, historical speeches, newsreels, and Indie films.
+The NCC Library's film collection in DVD format supplements classroom learning and promotes recreational enrichment.
+The collection emphasis is on films that support NCC programs, films based on or inspired by books, and award-winning films.
+The Films on Demand Video Collection in NC LIVE is viewed online from the NCC Library web page.
+This collection includes instructional and vocational training, business and economics, health and medicine, humanities and social sciences, science and mathematics, travel, fitness programs, home improvement, popular music performances, award-winning documentaries, interviews, historical speeches, newsreels, and indie films.